carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 After you finish playing around, let's train Decision Tree, Random Forest, Logistic regression, and Neural Network classifiers.

-For this specific example, we will be working with the default hyperparameters in call cases.
+For this specific example, we will be working with the default hyperparameters in all cases.

 ## Step 3 Test and Predict

 Our final step is model selection.
-After we trained multiple classifiers, changed some hyperparameters, and did cross-validation, the next step is to choose the best model.
+After we trained multiple classifiers, changed some hyperparameters, and did holdout validation, the next step is to choose the best model.
 Model evaluation and selection is a vast topic so that we will be focusing on the metrics provided in the software.

 _Comment: Recommend focusing on 1 or maybe 2 metrics here (maybe accuracy?).
 We want to show the end-to-end workflow and not get stuck explaining all the metrics.
 Those can come is the choosing a model episode or elsewhere._